 The Eggtimer Quark is a simple and inexpensive dual-deployment controller.
 It is ideal for those just getting into electronic deployments or for those who want something the “just works” out of the box.
 At $20, it’s far and away the least expensive deployment controller on the market.
 It’s also one of the smallest units available, at only 1.8″ x .75″ it fits comfortably into a 24mm (BT50) tube.
 Just because it’s inexpensive doesn’t mean you give up features… there are two drogue settings, four main altitude settings, you can perform deployment channel tests (can YOUR basic altimeter do that?), and it beeps out the apogee after landing

-Eggtimer Apogee Deployment Controller
+Eggtimer Apogee Deployment Controller with Easy Mount